-Talent shortages and increased competition has made hiring difficult in a pandemic.
-Top candidates are often swept off the market quickly, meaning businesses who fail to act fast are left to choose from a smaller, less-qualified applicant pool.
-You’ll be able to sign the most in-demand talent by shortening your recruitment process before your competition lures them away.
+Talent shortages and increased competition made hiring difficult in a pandemic.
+Top candidates were often swept off the market quickly, meaning businesses who failed to act fast were left to hire from a smaller, less-qualified applicant pool.

 Fortunately, you can speed up the hiring process and hire the best talent on the market.